Making Editing Product Variations Simple

 Well, it turns out that in a case such as this, it’s not necessary to actually enable each variation, meaning that since the only thing that changes is when a color is selected, and not the price, we could associate each color with “Any” size.
 We want the main image to change with the color selection, but not with price selection.
 So we only need to manage the number of color variations, and not the number of color variations X number of size variations.
 Phew!

 Additionally, there is a bulk editor at the top of the “Variations” tab.
-Just merely enter the bulk editfield you wish to edit, such as “Price”, and then a pop-up window appears.
-Enter the desired value, and boom! you’ve just updated the price for all variations!
+Just merely enter the field you wish to edit, such as “Price”, and then a pop-up window appears.
+Enter the desired value and boom! you’ve just updated the price for all variations!

-Maybe this stuff is obvious to those who regularly use the plugin, but we found all of the options overwhelming and the documentation not specific enough about how to find the easiest way to make your updates, depending on your needs.
+Maybe this stuff is obvious to those who regularly use the plugin, but we found all of the options overwhelming and the documentation not specific enough about how to find the easiest way to make your updates, depending on your needs, especially when dealing with product variations.
+Contact us for more details.

 Share: